Deenbe/aws-labs/neptune/neptune.md

 The following script automatically generates a Neptune Cluster, with 1 Instance.
 It also generates all of the networking, IAM policy stacks and route tables to create Neptune in a different VPC.
 However, as per recommendations please test on a different account with appropriate backups and also review in detail before using in any production environment.

-**Note: For Sydney Summit, we have provisioned the accounts with a SSH-keypair to save time.**
+**Note: For Sydney Summit, we will have provisioned the accounts with an existing SSH-keypair already to save time.**

 ----